These are both mid-range treadmills made by basically the same company (ICON Health and Fitness owns both Nordictrack and Proform).

 Again, the difference is not huge.
 But if you’re looking for the strongest motor here to get you through extra-long, intense workouts, the Nordictrack wins in this category.

-So which machine is better for you – the Nordictrack EXP 10i vs Proform Pro 2000?
+So which treadmill is better for you – the Nordictrack EXP 10i vs Proform Pro 2000?

 Frankly, I expected there to be more of a difference.